Why Small Businesses Are Replacing Chatbots with AI Agents in 2026

 Neither is true.
 What Meta actually banned were the bots that served no real business purpose -- the ChatGPT wrappers that businesses were using to seem tech-forward without actually helping customers do anything.

 What's explicitly allowed: AI assistants that perform specific business tasks.
-Booking agents.
+Lead assistants.
 Support bots.
 Order trackers.
-Payment processors.
 Notification systems.

 In other words, the exact type of AI agent we've been discussing.